-Data from the New Zealand census, in 2006, shows that 13% of journey to work trips across the region used active modes16 as the 'main means of travel to work' (Figure 3.2).
+Data from the New Zealand census, in 2006, shows that 13% of journey to work trips across the region used active modes as the 'main means of travel to work' (Figure 3.2).
 Walking mode share of journey to work trips was found to be 11%, with cycling at 2%.

-The total number of active mode journey to work trips increased by just over 3,500 from 2001 to 2006, which equates to a 17% increase in active
+The total number of active mode journey to work trips increased by just over 3,500 from 2001 to 2006, which equates to a 17% increase in active www.transport.govt.nz/research/travelsurvey/ single purpose.
+A main urban area is a population centre of at least 30,000 people as defined by Statistics New Zealand.

-12 For more information on the survey see www.transport.govt.nz/research/travelsurvey/